Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Measurement of the FCS in Mott insulators and Bose superfluids

 \section{Measurement of the FCS in Mott insulators and Bose superfluids}

-Our measurement of the FCS in the far-field exploits 3D atom-by-atom detection of metastable Helium-4 ($^4$He$^*$) after a long free-fall expansion \cite{cayla2018, tenart2020}, with a detection efficiency of $\eta=0.53(2)$ per atom and negligible dark counts (see Fig.~\ref{fig1}).
+Our measurement of the FCS in the far-field exploits the 3D atom-by-atom detection of metastable Helium-4 ($^4$He$^*$) after a long free-fall expansion \cite{cayla2018, tenart2020} (see Fig.~\ref{fig1}(a)).
+The detection efficiency is $\eta=0.53(2)$ per atom, with negligible dark counts.
 For an individual run, we register the number of atoms in each of the voxels $V_{\Omega}$ mentioned above, and we use more than 2000 runs to obtain the probability distribution in each voxel.
 We apply this approach to probe equilibrium quantum states of $^4$He$^*$ atoms loaded in the lowest energy-band of a three-dimensional (3D) optical lattice \cite{carcy2021}.
 The lattice implements the 3D Bose-Hubbard Hamiltonian whose main parameters are the tunnelling amplitude $J$ and the on-site (repulsive) interaction $U$.

 We first investigate the thermal nature of Mott insulators in the momentum space.
-We realize Mott insulators with $N=10(3)\times 10^3$ atoms at $U/J=95$, which corresponds to a lattice filling of one atom per site at the trap center \cite{carcy2019} and an almost uniform filling of the first Brillouin zone in the momentum space.
-To compute the counting statistics in this first set of experiments, we divide the first Brillouin zone into cubic voxels $V_{\Omega}$ of size $\delta k=4 \times 10^{-2} k_{d}\ll 1/L$ and average the probability distributions measured over all these voxels.
-Here $k_{d}=2 \pi/d$ is the momentum associated with the lattice spacing $d=775~$nm.
+We realize Mott insulators with $N=6.5(6)\times 10^3$ atoms at $U/J=76$, which corresponds to a lattice filling of one atom per site at the trap center \cite{carcy2019} and an almost uniform filling of the first Brillouin zone in the momentum space.
+To compute the counting statistics in this first set of experiments, we divide the first Brillouin zone into cubic voxels $V_{\Omega}$ of size $\delta k=6 \times 10^{-2} k_{d}$ and average the probability distributions measured over all these voxels.
+Here $k_{d}=2 \pi/d$ is the momentum associated with the lattice spacing $d=775~$nm and the size $\delta k$ is comparable to that of one mode in momentum space, $\delta k \sim 2 \pi/L$ (see \ref{AppA}).
 The resulting FCS of the Mott state is shown in Fig.~\ref{fig2}(a).
 It is found to be in excellent agreement with a thermal statistics whose average atom number is that measured in the experiment, $\langle N_{\Omega} \rangle = 0.46(5)$.

+The statistical properties of the Mott state are also revealed through the magnitudes $g^{(n)}(0)$ of the normalized correlation functions, as an alternative to the probability distribution $P(N_{\Omega})$.
+We determine $g^{(n)}(0)$ from the factorial moments of the detected atom number $N_{\Omega}$ in small voxels $V_{\Omega}$ with $\delta k \ll 2 \pi/L$ (see \ref{AppB}),